-Join Ed Liberman for an in-depth discussion in this video Server form factors, part of Foundations of Servers.
+Join Ed Liberman for an in-depth discussion in this video Server form factors, part of Networking Foundations: Servers.

 - [Instructor] When we use the term form factor when discussing any computing device or component, we're talking about its size, appearance or dimensions.
 The term, form factor, is typically used to differentiate one physical implementation of the same device or component from another.
 Now in the case of servers, we're talking about the size and dimensions of the enclosure in which the server exists.
 So the first type of form factor I want to talk to you about is something called a rack mount.